kingsoftcloud/cluster-autoscaler/README.md

 If you click the remove button on the Auto Scaling service console to remove the node from the scaling group, the node will be marked as unready by the `cluster-autoscaler` component.
 To avoid this risk, please execute the [kubectl delete node node_name] command in the cluster after the above removal operation.

-If the UserData set in the AS configuration does not take effect, log in to the instance under the corresponding ASG and check whether there are errors in the /var/log/cloud-init.log file.
+If the UserData set in the AS configuration does not take effect, log in to the instance under the corresponding AS Group and check whether there are errors in the /var/log/cloud-init.log file.
 Also, please do not edit the UserData in the AS configuration on the Auto Scaling service console, because the changes will not take effect.

 ## Support & Contact Info